What is Performance Testing Risk Assessment?

 In 80% of cases, the application is new for a Performance Test Manager/Lead.
 If this is the case then he should follow the below steps to conduct a fruitful risk assessment:

-Understand the application architecture: If the application is totally new for a Performance Test Manager/Lead then he needs to set-up multiple calls and meetings with the project stakeholders like business associate, application architect, developer, QA team etc. to understand the application.
+Understand the application architecture: If the application is new for a Performance Test Manager/Lead then he needs to set up multiple calls and meetings with the project stakeholders like business associates, application architect, developer, QA team etc. to understand the application.
 It is advisable to collect all the information about the system and its architecture and make some handy notes.

-Set-up Meetings/Calls: In the absence of these documents one-to-one meetings (calls) or combine meetings (calls) with all the stakeholders fulfil the purpose.
+Set-up Meetings/Calls: In the absence of these documents one-to-one meetings (calls) or combined meetings (calls) with all the stakeholders fulfil the purpose.

-Risk Assessment document is started to draft when performance testing team is involved in the project.
-Ideally, the risk assessment should be conducted at the planning phase of the project, but practically there are so many challenges like the change in project scope during initial or development phase, change in strategy etc. which can make initial risk assessment worthless.
-Hence performance testing risk assessment is conducted either at the end of the development cycle or when functional testing starts.
-As stated earlier, one point to note here is risk assessment is the beginning of the performance testing phase, so all the activities related to performance testing should be started post risk assessment only.
+The Risk Assessment document is started to draft when the performance testing team is involved in the project.
+Ideally, the risk assessment should be conducted during the planning phase of the project, but practically there are so many challenges like the change in project scope during the initial or development phase, change in strategy etc. which can make initial risk assessment worthless.
+Hence risk assessment is conducted either at the end of the development cycle or when functional testing starts.
+As stated earlier, one point to note here is risk assessment is the beginning of the performance testing phase, so all the activities related to performance testing should be started post-risk assessment only.

 Risk Assessment Document Template:

 Download the template of the Performance Testing Risk Assessment Document.

 PerfMate (Who is he?) got a project ticket to engage the performance testing team for a project named PerfProject (a virtual project of an e-commerce site) whose development cycle has been completed and functional testing is going to start.
 PerfMate accepts the ticket and kick-off the first phase of the PTLC i.e. Risk Assessment.